Sorry, no posts matched your criteria.

 Share the love!

 Laura Kemp started her journalism career as a news reporter for one of the largest newspaper groups in Europe before moving into features and editorial writing.
-Combining her love of hard-hitting journalism with her passion for beauty, she’s now Beauty Editor at Live That Glow.
+Combining her love of hard-hitting journalism with her passion for beauty, she went on to become Senior Beauty Editor at Live That Glow.
 When she’s not writing, researching, or interviewing her favourite experts, you’ll find Laura practicing her downward dog or drifting on her paddleboard.

 Connect: